 - allow multiple – indicates if the property allows multiple values (an array).

 - preview image – if you have selected an imageURL datatype, you can choose if this property holds a canonical preview image of the Concept.

 - is nested – if you have defined a relationship property that references another Concept, you can optionally choose this to be nested inside the Concept itself.
 This allows you to create complex data structures within the concept.
 A more typical scenario is simply to link to Concepts elsewhere in your Datasets (the knowledge graph and linked-data pattern).
 In this case leave this option unchecked.

 Our Country example uses manual identifiers, which means a Concept should either use the standard id property as its identifier or use a newly defined property.
 In this case we have defined an isoCode field and marked it as the identifier.
 You can see the other custom properties we have chosen for our Country type below:

 When you are happy with this Concept schema definition, click Review Types.

 Step 4: Review types and save the Dataset

 Finally you get to review the Concept types you have defined for this Dataset, you can edit, remove, or add more types from this final screen.
 If you choose to add another type, you will repeat Step 2 and 3 for the additional Concept type.

-When you are happy you have defined all the types you need, click the Save Dataset button and Data Graphs will create the Dataset empty , and ready for you to add Concepts into.
+When you have defined all your types, click the Save Dataset button and Data Graphs will create an empty Dataset ready for you to add Concepts.